WenjinTao/RoboND-Rover-Project/writeup.md

 ### 2.2 Image Processing Pipeline

-The whole image processing pipeline is implemented in the function of `process_image()`, which is listed below:
+The whole image processing pipeline is implemented in the function of `process_image()`, which follows the steps below:

+- Perspective transformation: transform the robot view to bird-eye view
+- Color segmentation: use color threshold in different color space to segment navigable terrain, rock and obstacle.
+- Coordinate transformation:
+  - from image pixel to rover-centric coordinate
+  - from rover-centric coordinate to world coordinate
+- Maps updating: update the three maps (navigable, rock and obstacle).
+- Maps visualization

 ```python
 def process_image(img):